HokyoAI/reagent/README.md

 To get started with the library check out the starting tutorial at our documentation page.

+If you would like to contribute you are in the right place.
 Morphing:
 Dry run the task with no defined action space, let the agent be creative in the tools and delegates it would want to use Then display the existing tools and delegates and create a list of updates/additions